-Today, August 28, 2011, I remember Brenda Jane in my own quiet way, and release a green balloon into the air on the bluff above Lake Michigan at Ft.
+Today, August 28, 2011, I remember Brenda Jane in my own quiet way, releasing a green balloon into the air on the bluff above Lake Michigan at Ft.
 Sheridan beach.

 She would be 51 years old today.